lxl3o/lxl3o/README.md

 - 👋 Hi, I’m @lxl3o
 - 👀 I’m interested in i love old rich blondes with money
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning best p1 in the world
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on trap
-- 📫 How to reach me ...
+- 📫 How to reach me Dubai
+- Philosophical phrase: the greater the mass, the greater the attraction
 - ![](https://media.tenor.com/0dWCainfP_oAAAAC/toyota-supra-supra.gif)

 <!---